mauro1477/Simple-Calendar/README.md

 Install Composer:

 Composer download: https://getcomposer.org/download/ <br />
-which is used to install PHP packages.
+Used to install PHP packages. <br />
 Optionally, you can also install Symfony CLI.
 This creates a binary called symfony that provides all the tools you need to develop and run your Symfony application locally.

 Symfony download: https://symfony.com/download <br />